JohnKNess/SQL-Server-Scripts/README.md

 ### [spedeletehistory.sql](spedeletehistory.sql)

 The stored procecdure I wrote here is a wrapper for the internal SQL Server stored procedure `sp_delete_backuphistory`.
-It uses `GET_DATE()` and `DATEADD()` to go back in time amd delete the backup history in lumps.
+It uses some basic parameters to go back in time amd delete the backup history in lumps.
-The default is to go back 1080 days and delete the backup history in steps of 1 up until 180 days ago.
+The pre-defined default is to go back 1080 days and delete the backup history in steps of 1 up until 180 days ago.

+The **pre-defined default values** are specified in the code itself and are:

+    set @iDaysBackToStart_CONST = 1080
+    set @iDaysToKeep_CONST = 180
+    set @iDayStep_CONST = 1

+These pre-defined default values should be modified before you create the procedure in your environment to meet your requirements.
+I set them as fail-safes.

+The **basic run-time parameters** to be used are:

+    @iDaysBackToStart int = 0
+    @iDaysToKeep int = 0
+    @iDayStep int = 0
+    @iDebug int = 0

+You could run the script with the follwoing values:

+    spdeletehistory @iDaysBackToStart=3000, @iDaysToKeep = 200, @iDayStep = 5

+If you specify **run-time values that are smaller** than the pre-defined defaults (set during stored procedure creation) then you **will receive an error message**.

 [*Back to top*](#header1)